EXA-UQ/EXAUQ-Toolbox/docs/designers/tutorials/training_multi_level_gp_tutorial.md

 ## Multi-level objects

-In order to help structure objects in the multi-level paradigm, the EXAUQ-Toolbox provides the `MultiLevel` class.
+In order to help structure objects in the multi-level paradigm, the EXAUQ-Toolbox provides the [`MultiLevel`][exauq.core.modelling.MultiLevel] class.
 This is like a dictionary, except that the keys are integers representing the levels.
 For example, we can create a multi-level collection of floating point numbers, for 3 levels, like so:

 ``` { .python .copy }